Polyester resins are highly popular in a wide variety of projects.

 - Weaker than Epoxy Resins

-- Cannot Be Used on Metal or Glass
+- It cannot Be Used on Metal or Glass

 - Less Water-Resistant Compared to Epoxy Resins